trxcllnt/ubuntu-setup/README.md

 ### Github Desktop (with native menubars)
 There was a recent commit that made GH Desktop use windows metro style titlebar/icons.
 If you're fine with that, great.
 If not, you can install an older release, or [use docker to build the latest source locally](https://github.com/shiftkey/desktop/issues/149).

+### Ultrawide Wallpaper
+I have a [49" Samsung C49RG9](https://www.samsung.com/levant/monitors/c49rg9/) monitor with a 5120x1440 native resolution.
+It's difficult to find dark-mode-compatible wallpapers this large, but I've included mine in the images folder.

+Since X still doesn't support separate wallpapers on each monitor (and the two most popular solutions didn't work for me), I've included a version that extends the image out with a black background to cover my laptop's background.
+This way you can use the Gnome Tweak Tool to set the wallpaper mode to "span" so the image isn't scaled.